Gloria Estefan: 1996–2002: Destiny, Gloria!, and Alma Caribeña

+2003–2009: Unwrapped and 90 Millas

 In 2003, Estefan released Unwrapped.
 To promote the CD, she toured Europe, Mexico, Puerto Rico and the U.S. "Hoy" and "Tu Fotografía" both reached No. 1 on Billboard's Latin chart and "I Wish You" reached the Adult Contemporary Charts top 20.
-Estefan embarked on the Live & Re-Wrapped Tour in support of the album; the tour was produced by Clear Channel Entertainment and played 26 cities upon launching in Hidalgo, Texas on 30 July 2004.
+Estefan embarked on the Live & Re-Wrapped Tour in support of the album; the tour was produced by Clear Channel Entertainment and played 26 cities upon launching in Hidalgo, Texas on July 30, 2004.

-On 7 April 2005, Estefan participated in Selena ¡VIVE!, a tribute concert for the "Queen of Tejano" Selena Quintanilla-Pérez.
+On April 7.
+2005, Estefan participated in Selena ¡VIVE!, a tribute concert for the "Queen of Tejano" Selena Quintanilla-Pérez.
 She performed Selena's hit song "I Could Fall in Love".
 Also that year, Estefan sang "Young Hearts Run Free" on the soundtrack for the television series Desperate Housewives.
 In late 2005, the club mash-up "Dr. Pressure" was released; the song combined Mylo's No. 19 hit "Drop The Pressure" with the Miami Sound Machine's "Dr. Beat".
 It reached No. 3 on the UK singles chart and No. 1 on the Australian dance chart.

 In October 2006, Sony released the compilation The Essential Gloria Estefan, featuring her hits from 1984 to 2003, Estefan made several radio and television appearances to promote The Essential Gloria Estefan.
 She released two additional similar compilation albums that year for other markets.
 The Very Best of Gloria Estefan was released in Europe and Mexico; this compilation was certified Gold in Ireland.
 Oye Mi Canto!: Los Grandes Exitos featured a collection of her Spanish-language hits and was released in Spain.

 Estefan released the Spanish album 90 Millas on 18 September 2007.
 The album was produced by Emilio Estefan and Gaitan Bros (Gaitanes), and composed by Emilio Estefan, Gloria Estefan, Ricardo Gaitán and Alberto Gaitán.
 The title alludes to the distance between Miami and Cuba.
-The album peaked at No.1 on the Billboard Top Latin Albums chart and was peaked at No. 25 on the Billboard 200 list, selling 25,000 units in its first week.
+The album peaked at No. 1 on the Billboard Top Latin Albums chart and at No. 25 on the Billboard 200 list, selling 25,000 units in its first week.
 In Spain, it debuted at No. 3 and was certified gold.
 The album won a Latin Grammy Award for Best Traditional Tropical Album and "Pintame de Colores" won the award for Best Tropical Song.